john-breton/Enterprise-Record-Keeping-System/README.txt

 ## Enterprise Record Keeping System

 This was an assignment I implemented for the SYSC 4001 Operating Systems course at Carleton University.
-The purpose of the assingnment was on inter-process communication using message queues.
+The purpose of the assignment was on inter-process communication using message queues.
 The implementation follows a client-server paradigm, with the Adminstrator acting as the client and the Record Keeper acting as the server.

 ### Setup